Excited-State Quantum Chemistry on Qumode-Based Processors via Variational Quantum Deflation: Particle Number Enforcement

 Table~\ref{tab:compression} shows exact dimensions for representative molecular systems.
 Here, $R$ is the ratio between the Hilbert space dimension before particle number enforcement and the corresponding dimension after particle number enforcement.
-For the small molecules studied in this work (H$_2$, H$_4$, LiH in STO-3G~\cite{hehre_selfconsistent_1969, collins_selfconsistent_1976}), the R values are modest (3--8) because these systems are near half-filling.
-The benefit becomes substantial for larger basis sets: LiH/6-31G~\cite{hehre_selfconsistent_1972} ($n_e/M = 0.18$) achieves a compression ratio $R \approx 573$.
+For the small molecules studied in this work (H$_2$, H$_4$, LiH with the STO-3G~\cite{hehre_selfconsistent_1969, collins_selfconsistent_1976} basis set), the $R$ values are modest (from 3 to 8) because these systems are near half-filling.
+The benefit becomes substantial for larger systems: LiH with the 6-31G~\cite{hehre_selfconsistent_1972} basis set ($n_e/M = 0.18$) achieves a compression ratio $R \approx 573$.

 This approach has multiple key benefits.
 First, it eliminates spurious (non-physical) eigenstates, reducing the number of VQD iterations required to find all physical eigenenergies.
 Second, the number of qumodes required to store the restricted Hamiltonian is